The Crisis & Trauma Resource Institute was founded by Randy Grieser and Heidi Grieser in 2007.

 April 2018 – Another Move

-We are as committed as ever to providing quality and accessible professional development training that betters people’s lives.
+We are as committed as ever to providing quality and accessible professional development training that inspires learning and improves lives.